Gtxplosiom/Gtxplosiom/README.md

 # 👋 Hi, I'm Tryzler Sean G. Tolosa

-I love software and  have a passion on creating software or applications that solves real-world problems efficiently
+I love software and I have a passion on creating software applications that solves real-world problems efficiently

 ---